 Locally, many of the judges who attended GP: DC in 2010 will remember the epic barbeque that Ryan hosted.
 I think you can still find the pictures on facebook… Ryan has been a pillar of the Baltimore and DC Judging community since I have known him, and a leader and mentor to those who are looking to certify or advance in the program.
 Fellow North Virginia judge Abe Corson – “I was there for his first PTQ as head judge, and, likewise, he was there for mine a year or two later.
 He’s always been as supportive and helpful to his community as anybody else I’ve met, and I’m proud to consider him both a colleague and friend.”

 Ryan is not shy about sharing his many passions with the Magic community.
 An avid gamer of all cloaks, he is a fixture at GenCon and his game room is a wonder to behold.
-An advocate for Crohn’s disease awareness and research, Ryan has organized charity Magic events as part of his fundraising efforts.
+An advocate for Crohn’s disease awareness and research, Ryan has organized charity Magic events as part of his fundraising efforts, he always gets the best GoFundMe ideas online.
 Last, but certainly not least, Ryan’s Lego name tag is well known with, or without, his trademark blue wizard.

 I have been lucky enough to work with Ryan for many of his 10 years.
 He is a model judge and a steward of his community.
 The example that he sets for other judges is extraordinary and I am proud to be able to congratulate him on the exceptional accomplishment of 10 years in the Magic Judge Program!”

 This month, we have one Level 3 anniversary.
 Michael Wiese of Germany was promoted to L3 in 2007.
 Here’s what L3 judge Stefan Ladstätter had to say about Michael: